galex-do/historic-machine/replit.md

 5. ✅ Authentication with session persistence
 6. ✅ Co-located events grouping in popups
 7. ✅ Minimalist edit icons and user interface
+8. ✅ Full internationalization (EN/RU) for UI and event data
+9. ✅ Localized dataset system with dual-language support